-In theory, the use of vouchers to access cloud resources would seem to have beneficial application in servicing the demands of the Researcher, as described in Section 3.1.
+The use of vouchers to access cloud resources would seem to have beneficial application in servicing the demands of the Researcher, as described in Section 3.1.
+Appendix III provides a comparison of the use of vouchers and the use of credit cards.

-The approach should also have additional advantages compared to the use of credit cards, as analysed in the comparison table in Appendix III which, in absence of a more appropriate mechanism, become the de facto method for spot buying in this context.
 Additional, flexible resources drawn from a large pool could produce publishable results faster than, for example, running the data processing tasks in a sequential manner, using locally available resources.
 However, it is also possible to identify potential limitations of the voucher model in supporting large-scale or long-term collaborations, especially in the context of support for open science and FAIR data assets.
 At least in the short to medium term, it has to be assumed that each cloud provider will use vendor-specific enhancements and optimisations as a method of differentiating their services from others, which can limit the re-usability and interoperability of the cloud-based components - especially if they are developed by small, independent research groups (which might be overrepresented among the voucher recipients).